 an easy way to connect different components of an application.
 In

-the handlers that connect to them.
+and slots to the reactions that connect to them.

 Overloadable event handlers¶